National Professional Qualification for Senior Leadership (NPQSL)

 Programme Cost is £849* per person ***

 'NPQSL is for those individuals who not only have responsibility for leading a team, but are also involved in leading a range of issues that affect the whole school or organisation.This includes those who are, or are aspiring to be, a senior leader with cross-school responsibilites e.g. a Director of a Teacher School Alliance (TSA).
-The qualification will support you in becoming a highly effective senior leader with the skills, confidence and knowledge to contribute to the strategic development of your school or organisation as part of the senior leadership team.The support of a 'sponsor' from your school, usually your line manager or Headteacher, is essential to enable you to make the most of the programme.You will tailor the programme to meet your particular priorities through your choice of in-school project and a 360 20q Diagnostic of your leadership skills which will help you identify the areas you want to develop.'
+The qualification will support you in becoming a highly effective senior leader with the skills, confidence and knowledge to contribute to the strategic development of your school or organisation as part of the senior leadership team.The support of a 'coach' from your school, usually your line manager or Headteacher, is essential to enable you to make the most of the programme.You will tailor the programme to meet your particular priorities through your choice of in-school project and a 360 20q Diagnostic of your leadership skills which will help you identify the areas you want to develop.'

 Leading with Impact: